FinchMoscow/FNetworkService/README.md

 ### Settings

-Set up project settings which will be used by every NetworkService instance
+Set up project settings which will be used by every NetworkService's instance
 ```
 NetworkService.Settings.defaultLogger: NetworkLogsWriter? // nil by default
-public static var defaultDebugLogger: NetworkLogWriter? // DebugLogWriter by default
+NetworkService.Settings.defaultDebugLogger: NetworkLogWriter? // DebugLogWriter by default
 ```

 Set up settings appropriately for NetworkService instance